 Free Advertising Through Google Ad Grants

 Most churches don't know this exists: Google offers up to $10,000 per month in free search advertising to eligible nonprofits, including churches.
 If your church has 501(c)(3) status and a website, you likely qualify.
 That's up to $120,000 a year in ads that show up when people in your area search for exactly what your church offers.
+For practical strategies to leverage this opportunity and reach new people in your community, read our article on Maximizing Your Google Ads Grant.

 How to Figure Out What to Do First